By Briana Magistro

 SC Staff Writer

 In 2013, about 3 percent of pets were reptiles.
-“Reptiles” consist of many different critters with vastly varying characteristics.
+“Reptiles” consist of many different critters with vastly varying characteristics (check out this bearded dragon habitat to know what creatures live).
 Some have legs while some do not.
 Some live in water, some live on land.
 The amount of diversity within this group forms a long, long list.

 It begs the question: how do you choose which kind of reptile to have as a pet?